kushpamnani/kushpamnani/README.md

 ## 🎓 About Me

 Hey there!
-I'm **Kush Pamnani**, a junior at Iowa State University majoring in Computer Science.
-Currently, I'm interning at Copeland as a Software Engineer Intern!
+I'm Kush Pamnani, a junior at Iowa State University majoring in Computer Science; Currently, I'm interning at Copeland as a Software Engineer Intern!

 ## 🧑🏻‍💻 My Projects

-I have worked on these projects over a long course of time, exploring different sections of Software Engineering with some more curiosity to learn about App Development!
+I have worked on these projects over a long course of time, exploring different areas of Software Engineering!
+Feel free to explore them!

 ## 🚀 Future Aspirations